HenrikBengtsson/matrixStats/revdep/problems.md

     Duplicated \argument entries in documentation object 'getPopStats,GatingSet-method':
       ‘x’ ‘...’

+    Documented arguments not in \usage in documentation object 'isGated':
+      ‘...’

     Functions with \usage entries need to have the appropriate \alias entries, and all their arguments documented.
     The \usage entries must correspond to syntactically valid R code.